 - Once the jars are ready and the brine has cooled, pour the brine into the jars so that it covers all the cucumber spears.
 Secure the lids and keep refrigerated.

-- Allow to sit in fridge for at least 3 days before enjoying.
+- Allow to sit in fridge for 2-3 days before enjoying.

 Notes